gerring/redis-mock/README.md

 Redis Mock is a simple in-memory mock of redis for java testing.
 It allows you to test any behaviour dependent on redis without having to deploy an instance of redis

+## Building the Jars Without Tests
+mvn install package -DskipTests

+The jars are made but an error will happen during the javadoc.

 ## Quickstart

 Add it as a dependency in Maven as: